Configure a SAML service provider

 Specify the SAML service provider's entity ID, which is the SAML service provider's URL.

-Select an option.
+Select a Local Certification from the drop-down.
 The default is Factory.

-|Assertion Consuming Service Binding Type||
+Assertion Consuming Service Binding Type

-|Assertion Consuming Service Path||
+Assertion Consuming Service Path

-|Single Logout Binding Type||
+Single Logout Binding Type

-Select an IDP metadata file.
+Select an IDP metadata file from the drop-down.

 Note: You must have the IDP metadata file imported into FortiADC ahead of time.

-|Metadata Export Service Location||
+Metadata Export Service Location

 Enable(d) by default, which allows FortiADC to forward SSO information to the real server, which in turn gets the authentication information and implements the SSO function.